uacsc544fall2019/assignments/HA2.md

 - Practicing using the d3js library for visualization
 - Practicing using a design pattern/framework to handle UI events
-- Gaining familiarity reading an interpreting a design study
+- Gaining familiarity reading and interpreting a design study

 The artifacts generated should be presented in the HTML pages or LaTeX